Women in 1950s Spain: 1955

 Sección Femenina played a critical role in advancing changes to the 1955 Ley de Regimen Local about the role of married women in 1968.
 Consequently, married women were allowed to vote and run in local elections.

 The regime's relation to the Basque language and Basque nationalism has three periods.
 The second phase from 1955 to 1975.
-In this period, the government accepted they could not fully suppress Basque language usage, and consequently became more tolerant of it.
+In this period, the government accepted they could not fully suppress the usage of Basque, and consequently became more tolerant of it.

 Starting around 1955, the government created a childcare policy for children aged three to five, with the goal of developing skills and abilities that would enable them to do better in schools.
 These programs were not identified as childcare in that they were not primarily about relieving mothers of childcare responsibilities so they could participate in the workforce.
 There were a number of reasons that childcare in the Francoist period was not centered around the needs of working mothers.
 These included low levels of female participation in the workforce, societal and cultural views that children under the age of three are best taken care of by their mothers, and the dictatorship imposing its concepts of womanhood on the broader population.